LuigiDAmico/NanoDegree-FCND-Motion-Planning/README.md

 Here as long as you successfully determine your local position relative to global home you'll be all set.
 Explain briefly how you accomplished this in your code.

 ##### RESPONSE:
+Created two global variables called: TARGET_LON, TARGET_LAT I used the global_to_local method to convert to NED.
+I then set the grid_goal co-ords using the offset and the NED

 ---
 #### 5. Modify A* to include diagonal motion (or replace A* altogether)